SummaryRead the full fact sheet

 When choosing a home-delivered meal service, make sure that the service offers:

-- the option to cancel after five days, including a pro rata refund.
+- The option to cancel after 5 days, including a pro rata refund.

 Making a complaint about a weight management service